niklases/PyPEF/README.md

 # PyPEF
 Pythonic Protein Engineering Framework (PyPEF);
-a Python 3 script (and tutorial) for performing sequence-based machine learning-assisted protein engineering.
+a framework written in Python 3 for performing sequence-based machine learning-assisted protein engineering.

 Protein engineering by rational or random approaches generates data that can aid the construction of self-learned sequence-function